WHAT YOU NEED TO KNOW

 rocket, sundried tomatoes, olives, cucumber, red onion and walnuts

 fruit, muesli bars, dark chocolate, popcorn, rice crackers, cupper soups

 Day 01 - Arrive at Uluru Resort

-Meet and greet with your new to be friends, at the Uluru airport and resort around midday.
+Meet and greet with your new to be friends.
 We will check out our campsite for the next two nights at the Ayres Rock Resort and have fun introductions whilst we tuck into some tasty lunch.
 This afternoon is a super exciting afternoon as we all witness Uluru for the first time, there will be lots of photos, "wow"s and laughs as we take in at the majesty of this monolith.
 You will be lead on a guided walk into the aboriginal rock art sites and caves around the base of the rock by Madi.
 After walking some of the base, we will head to a beautiful spot to have a magical vinyasa yoga session as we watch the sunset over Uluru.
 Tonight we will spend our first night sleeping under the incredible outback stars in our swags, count the shooting stars as you fall asleep.

 Day 02 - Uluru base walk